emily-flambe/web-deployment-demo/README.md

 ```
 If the response is a bunch of html, then the application is running on the correct architecture. 💁‍♀️

-## Access the application

-Open your browser and navigate to `http://localhost:5000` to see the web application in action.

 # Containerizing with Docker

 ## Multi-Stage Build for Cross-Architecture Compatibility 🚀